classner/up/3dfit/README.md

-# 3D Fitting to 91 Keypoints
+# 3D Fitting to 14 or 91 Keypoints

-This implements the 3D fitting to 14 or 91 keypoints with the SMPLify fitting objective, currently without the silhouette fitting objective due to licensing issues.
-The code is based on the [SMPLify code](http://smplify.is.tuebingen.mpg.de).
+This subfolder contains scripts to fit a 3D body to 14 or 91 keypoints with the SMPLify fitting objective and render it.
+The silhouette fitting objective is currently not included due to licensing issues.
+The code is based on the [SMPLify code](http://smplify.is.tuebingen.mpg.de) and some of its library files in the `up_tools` folder fall under the SMPLify license.
-If you find it useful for your research, please consider also citing
+If you find this code useful for your research, please consider also citing

 ```
 @inproceedings{Bogo:ECCV:2016,